Marjorie Mayans

+Mayans, started playing rugby aged nine.
+Her effective contact work and destructive presence in both defence and attack during her international career has earned her the nickname ‘Queen of the Tackle’.

 Mayans was selected as a member of the France women's national rugby sevens team to the 2016 Summer Olympics.
 She is studying at the Toulouse 1 Capitole University.

 Mayans was named in France's fifteens team for the 2021 Rugby World Cup in New Zealand.